uptrain-ai/uptrain/examples/coversation_summarization/README.md

 ```

 **Observation**:
 Next, we will discuss another type of edge case that affects the performance of our language model.
-In this case, the model directly copies one or two sentences from the input conversation, especially when there's a negation involved.
+In this case, the model directly copies one or two sentences from the input conversation.
+This works well in many cases but fails when the conversation is about refuting those one or two sentences which model produced as summary.
 This can lead to the generation of summaries that are not accurate or do not capture the true essence of the conversation.

 For example, the output summary of the model in the following cases is not appropriate:
 ```